Localized big bang stability for the Einstein-scalar field equations: Fuchsian form

 denote the nonlinear perturbation of the FLRW solution, it is not difficult to verify from \eqref{Fuch-ev-A}, \eqref{A0-def}, \eqref{Ac-def}, and \eqref{Ac-diag-2}-\eqref{Ac-diag-3} that $u$ satisfies

-It is this equation that will be used in Sections \ref{global-sec} and \ref{local-sec} below to establish the existence of solutions to the conformal Einstein-scalar field equations in a neighborhood of the big bang singularity at $t=0$ and to determine the asymptotic behavior of the physical fields near the singularity.
+where $A^\Lambda$, $\Ac$ and $F$ depend on $(t,U)$ and $F$ satisfies $F|_{u=0}=0$.
+It is this equation in conjunction with the local existence theory developed in Proposition \ref{lag-exist-prop} that will be used in Sections \ref{global-sec} and \ref{local-sec} below to establish the existence of solutions to the conformal Einstein-scalar field equations in a neighborhood of the big bang singularity at $t=0$ and to determine the asymptotic behavior of the physical fields near the singularity.
+It is also worth noting that since $\mathring{U}$ is only depends on $t$, we can and will, in the following, view the matrices $A^\Lambda$, $\Ac$ and the source term $F$ as depending on $(t,u)$.